The number of scams in Victoria is growing. According to Scamwatch, Victorians of all ages lost almost $70 million to scams in 2024.

-Protect yourself and your data online
+Protect your data online

 Take care when sharing personal information online, over the phone or by email.